Recommendations

 Senior Film Conservator

-Looking back at the 1937 milestone that is Forty Naughty Girls, the specific cinematic excellence of this work is a gateway to a broader Mystery world.
+Looking back at the 1937 milestone that is Forty Naughty Girls, the specific cinematic excellence of this work is a gateway to a broader Crime world.
 Our archive is rich with titles that mirror the cinematic excellence of Edward F. Cline.

 As Edward F. Cline's most celebrated work, it defines to create a dialogue between the viewer and the cinematic excellence.